NadiDami/CrowdHailer.github.io/_drafts/2015-10-15-handling-errors-in-elixir.md

 ### Being Contrary

-This post is to extend a throw away comment I made on [twitter]() about returning tagged tuples as the result of any expression in elixir.
+This post is to extend a throwaway comment I made on [Twitter]() about returning tagged tuples as the result of any expression in Elixir.

 **Tempted so say all elixir funcs should return result tuple. `{:ok, 4} = 2 + 2`**

 Obviously several people disagreed and a tweet was never going to be enough to explain my reasoning.
+So here goes... (or something like that??)

 ### Some background

 - *Tuple:* A data structure consisting of multiple parts.
 - *Tagged Tuple:* A tuple where the first part is an atom that acts as a label describing the remaining contents in the tuple.

-Elixir has inherited the tagged tuple error handling convention from erlang.
-Any function that could fail to compute will return a tuple tagged with the `:ok` atom and a value if all went well.
+Elixir has inherited the tagged tuple error handling convention from Erlang.
+Let's take a function that has a chance of failing to computer.
+If all goes well, the function will return a tuple tagged with the `:ok` atom and a value.
 If the function could not return a value then it returns a tuple tagged `:error` and the reason.
-This is then used in code by pattern matching on the tag and calling the behaviour you want
+In your code you can then use pattern matching on the tag to call the behaviour that you want.

 {% highlight elixir %}
 ```elixir